k-candidate/k-candidate.github.io/_posts/2025-09-01-rustification-of-python-uv-ruff-ty.md

 - A few useful commands:
   - To list all python interpreters: `uv python list` (similar to `pyenv versions`)
+  - To list all versions that can be installed: `uv python list --all-versions`.
+This depends on the uv version.
+See [this release](https://github.com/astral-sh/uv/releases/tag/0.9.16) for example.
+Hence the importance of updating uv.
+  - To update uv itself: `uv self update`
   - There’s no equivalent for `pyenv version`.
 You’d have to check `.python-version` or use `uv run python --version`
   - To pin a version locally: `uv python pin 3.13` (similar to `pyenv local 3.13`)
   - There’s no equivalent for `pyenv shell 3.13`.
 You’d have to use `uv run --python 3.13 CMD` to temporarily use that python version for a command.